 The Concept design for Phase III will concentrate on the privately owned parcel situated between Phase II and the St. Croix River.

-Additional research is underway on overall project cost, timing, and other funding sources.
+Additional research is underway on overall project cost, current project scope, timing, and updates on future funding sources given the Knowles-Nelson stalemate.

 The “Discovery Center” is Osceola’s multi-purpose municipal building that consolidates key civic services in one place— it is a two-story, roughly ~28,000–30,000 sq. ft. facility.

-What’s in the building (Library, Police, Town Hall)
+What’s in the building (Library, Police, Village Hall, Senior Center)

 Osceola Public Library services and public areas